Charaut Math: History

 Charaut Math is a Hindu monastery.
 It was founded by Mahant Jai Kishun.
 He was earlier a Mahanth (Head of Hindu Monastery) in a Hindu Math at Matihani Math (Yjnayavalkya Lakshminarayan Vidyapeeth) of Nepal territory.
 He founded this Hindu Math when the Maharaja of Darbhanga Raj granted this village for the purpose of building a monastery to impart Vedic knowledge to students.
 It was founded in 1761.
 It became an important center for the Hindu Vedic culture and tradition and education.
 Charaut was a part of the kingdom of Darbhanga Raj, in the 18th century.

 The history of the math has also been described in the book "Antiquarian Remains In Bihar", written by D R Patil, Superintendent, Archeological Survey of India, South-Western Circle, Aurangabad, Maharashtra in 1963.

 There is also another story about the math.
 It is said that 350 years ago it was a forest.
 A Mahatma named Tasmaiya Baba selected it as his penance and meditation place.
 Darbhanga Maharaja was influenced by his penance and meditation, so he donated thousands of acres of land as a gift to him.

+Present structure

+The present structure of the Matha (new buildings) was constructed in the year 1915 during the period of the Mahant Ramlakhan Dasji.
+The present architecture of the temple is 111 years old.

+The next Mahant Shyam Narayan Das initiated to take care the legacy of his Guru Ramlakhan Dasji properly.
+He constructed two high schools in the memory of the name of his guru, namely Lakhan Narayan Memorial High School and Laxmi Narayan Sanskrit High School in the year 1962.